Take a trip Kosovo

 • Gjakova

-Almost completely destroyed during the Kosovo war, the town has been completely restored keeping its historical aspect intact thanks to the work of local artists.
-Gjakova, which is located south of Peja, is probably the most authentic town in Kosovo today.
+Almost completely destroyed during the Kosovo war, the city has been fully rebuilt while preserving its historic character, thanks to the work of local artists.
+Located south of Peja, Gjakova is perhaps the most authentic city in Kosovo today.

 • The Mirusha waterfalls